 Clarinetist by night, dentist by day.
 I also play in the Greenwood Concert Band and enjoy performing chamber music.
 I currently study clarinet privately with William Blayney.
 When not practicing (dentistry or clarinet) I enjoy cooking, running and traveling (and cats).

 Founding member Ballard Sedentary Sousa Band, 1985 People’s Republic of Port Townsend Band on occasion and The University of Iowa, Hawkeye Marching Band.
 I sew uniforms, ballet and opera costumes, and generally avoid cyber technology.

 In addition to her Sousa piccolo duties, Marni plays flute and saxophone in the Fremont Philharmonic for the annual Panto and Moisture Festival at Hale’s, and for contra and English dances with Contra Sutra and various other bands.

 Alto sax.
-I also play in Capricious Clarinets.
 A flute player during my youth in Cleveland, I abandoned both 20 years ago and now play alto sax or clarinet whenever and wherever I can.

-Utility saxophonist; 62; 175 lbs; bats, right; throws, right; 2005 wrong-note average: .269.
-After minor-league seasoning in the Federal Way Philharmonic, Robertson was brought up by the parent club as a French hornist.
-Injuries soon forced him into the woodwind section.
-By filling in occasionally on bass drum, Robertson has gratified his small but indifferent fan club by becoming the first band member to hit for the cycle, performing in the brass, woodwind, and percussion sections.
-Off-field interests include grandchildren and trying to duplicate White Castle hamburgers.
+Utility saxophonist; 175 lbs; bats, right; throws, right; lifetime wrong note average, .269.
+After minor league seasoning in the Federal Way Philharmonic, Robertson was brought up to the parent club as a French hornist, though afterbeats soon drove him into the saxophone section.
+He recently thrilled his small but indifferent fan club by becoming the first player ever to show up at two concerts having forgotten all or part of his instrument.
+Off-field interests include trying to unwrap sticks of butter without tearing the paper.